 - Ty Simpkins

-Supposedly taking in ‘San Francisco’ and ‘New York’, the production was based at Pinewood Atlanta studios in Georgia so most of the practical locations are in the area.
+▶ Supposedly taking in ‘San Francisco’ and ‘New York’, the production was based at Pinewood Atlanta Studios, 461 Sandy Creek Road, Fayetteville in Georgia so most of the practical locations are in the area. ⏏

 The film begins with a daringly downbeat first act dealing with the aftermath of ‘The Snap’.
 There’s a brief reminder of the horrific event as Clint Barton / Hawkeye (Jeremy Renner) enjoys a spot of R&R with his family when they suddenly disappear into thin air.